Situated on the waterfront of Cardiff Bay, you can find your way to Wales Millennium Centre by car, train, bus, bike or even boat.

 The BayCar connects with Cardiff Queen Street Station, St Mary’s Street and Cardiff Central railway station.
 Various other routes connect across the city, visit Cardiff Bus website to plan your journey.

-Great Western Railway (GWR) run services between West Wales and London Paddington, stopping at Cardiff Central and Arriva Trains Wales have regular local services across Wales.
+Great Western Railway (GWR) run services between West Wales and London Paddington, stopping at Cardiff Central while Transport for Wales (TWF) operate routes throughout Wales.

 There is a regular train service from Cardiff Queen station to the bay which runs every 12 minutes and takes less than 5 minutes.
 Visit National Rail Enquiries to plan your journey by rail.